dya-create/wdptask/README.md

 add tasks on calender,
 reset the schedule

-Notes: Delect button is not implemented fully.
+Notes: DeSelect button is not implemented fully.
 It only deselects the task, it wont stop functioning.